merewall/Wk4-CodeQuiz/README.md

 * When the user clicks the start button, a timer starts and the user is presented with a question.
 * When the user answers a question, the user is presented with the next question.
-* When the user answers a question incorrectly, time is subtracted from the clock
+* When the user answers a question incorrectly, time is subtracted from the clock.
-* When all the questions are answered or the timer reaches 0, the quiz is over
+* When all the questions are answered or the timer reaches 0, the quiz is over.
-* When the quiz is over, the user can enter and save their initials and score to the page
+* When the quiz is over, the user can enter and save their initials and score to the page.

 ## Technologies Used
 * HTML 5